Akber261986/fast_api_for_book/README.md

 ## Limitations

 - Requires a valid Google Gemini API key
-- Requires a running Qdrant instance
+- Requires a running Qdrant instance.
 - File size is limited to 10MB per upload
 - Rate limiting is not implemented (can be added via middleware)